Egormity/Egormity/README.md

 > ### *🧐 Why did I choose to be a Front-end developer?*
  <p>
-    I love thinking, but I also love awesome designs and creating real things.
+    I love thinking, but I also love awesome designs and creating real world things.
 Frontend combines these two aspects, so I can create various complex, gorgeous web-applications and share them with other people!
   </p>